hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 20. Introduce a union type (a struct whose members share the same memory space).
 See [issue #352] (https://github.com/dockimbel/Red/issues/352).

+21. EITHER expression allowed as an argument to a typed function call.
+See [issue #192] (https://github.com/dockimbel/Red/issues/192).

 ## Rejected
 These features will not be incorporated into Red/System V2.